aspose-svg/Aspose.SVG-Documentation/README.md

 [net](https://github.com/aspose-svg/Aspose.SVG-Documentation/tree/master/net)  | Contains Aspose.SVG for .NET [documentation](https://docs.aspose.com/svg/net/)
 [tests-net](https://github.com/aspose-svg/Aspose.SVG-Documentation/tree/master/tests-net)  | Contains a collection of XUnit tests that help you learn the product features

-Examples of using the API features are given as **XUnit tests**, that serve to accompany the documentation.
+Examples of using the API features are given as **XUnit tests** that serve to accompany the documentation.
 The XUnit tests help to attend the documentation and cover the possible uses of the [API features](https://docs.aspose.com/svg/net/features-list/).

 ## **How to Run the Examples?**